 Dangers of Acidic Drinks

-Drinks with a high pH level can cause a variety of oral health problems, but it begins when they eat away at the hard, outer layer of your teeth.
+Drinks with a low pH level can cause a variety of oral health problems, but it begins when they eat away at the hard, outer layer of your teeth.
 Enamel erosion is a problem because enamel that becomes destroyed can't grow back.
 Unlike other materials in your body, your enamel doesn't have any living cells, so there's no way for it to heal itself.

 When your tooth enamel erodes, the sensitive, yellow-colored dentin underneath is exposed.
 This is why your teeth will start to look discolored when you don't take care of them.
 But the exposed dentin doesn't just have cosmetic downsides; it can also lead to painful dental conditions like tooth sensitivity.
 People with sensitive teeth experience pain when they drink or bite into hot, cold, sweet, acidic or spicy foods and drinks, and it can have adverse effects on their diet in the long run.